GitHub-Campus-IITM/support/README.md

 # support
-To join this organization please raise an issue in this repository
+To join this organization please raise an issue in this repository.
+You have an opportunity for students? please raise an issue.